 This is written by Rachel Mason who is Global Experiences location coordinator in Florence, Italy.

 I was totally thrilled and totally nervous at the same time.
-I wanted to do well, to be able to show my group why Florence is one of the best places in the world and I wanted to fill the huge shoes left behind by the previous LC.
+I wanted to do well, to be able to show my group why Florence is one of the best places in the world and I wanted to fill the huge shoes that were left behind by the previous LC.
 In the month leading up to my first group’s arrival, I spent countless hours thinking of and planning events and fun cultural excursions for them.
 I poured over every detail, wanting everything to be perfect.
-In my mind, I imagined over and over what it would be like for them to feel the uncertainty and trepidation of living in a new city and how I could best help and assist them.
+In my mind, I imagined over and over what it would be like for them to feel the uncertainty and trepidation of living in a new city and how I could best help and assist them to adjust.

 It turned out that my hard work was totally worth it, as my first group of interns were amazing.
 They were inquisitive, dedicated, smart, culturally curious and excited for every activity that I had organized.
 In all my planning to help them, however, I had never once thought about how the experience would affect me personally.